Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Introduction

 \subsection{Background/Motivation}

+One of the goals of human-robot partnership is to establish teams of humans and robots that effectively make use of the individual capabilities of each team member \cite{scholtz2003theory}.
+Robots are used in situations involving boring and repetitive work or for tasks that involve a significant risk of injury.
+Humans, on the other hand, play the role of supervisor, operator, mechanic, bystander, or teammate \cite{scholtz2003theory}.
+Having more than one robot member being supervised by one human should improve the efficiency and productivity of the team.
+Hence, giving the robots more autonomy and the ability to act semi-independently would give the human more freedom to supervise multiple robots simultaneously.

-Goal-driven agents (GDAs) and robots are autonomous agents capable of interacting independently and effectively with their environment to accomplish some given or self-generated goals \cite{biran2017explanation}.
+Goal-driven artificial intelligences (GDAIs) include agents and robots that are autonomous, capable of interacting independently within their environment to accomplish some given or self-generated goals \cite{biran2017explanation}.
 These agents should possess human-like learning capabilities such as perception (e.g., sensory input, user input) and cognition (e.g., learning, planning, beliefs).
-GDAs engage in tasks that require activity over time, generate plans or goals, and execute their ideas in the environment, applying both perception and cognition.
-They can also adapt the intentions or purposes as the need arises and may be required to account for their actions \cite{lake2017building} \cite{carey2018data}, and embodying such capabilities in the context of lifelong developmental learning \cite{wermter2017crossmodal}.
-For several purposes, GDAs are helpful, including space and mine exploration, agent debugging, scenario-based training, agent development, transportation, and gaming \cite{carey2018data}.
+GDAIs engage in tasks that require activity over time, generate plans or goals, and execute their ideas in the environment, applying both perception and cognition.
+They can also adapt the intentions or purposes as the need arises and may be required to account for their actions \cite{lake2017building} \cite{carey2018data} and embody such capabilities in the context of lifelong developmental learning \cite{wermter2017crossmodal}.
+GDAIs are helpful in several applications including exploration in hazardous areas, transportation, and gaming \cite{carey2018data}.

 In addition to problem-solving skills, the agents should provide a causal explanation for their decisions and reasoning.
 A relevant example in this context involves an autonomous robot that plans and carries out an exploration task.
-It then participates in a debrieﬁng session to provide a summary report and addresses a human supervisor's questions.
-Agents must explain the decisions they made during plan generation, stating considered alternatives, to report which actions they executed and why, explain how actual events diverged from the plan and how they adapted in response, and communicate decisions and reasons in a human-understandable way to gain user's trust \cite{choo2018visual} \cite{baum2018machine} \cite{swartout1993explanation}.
+It then participates in a debriefing session to provide a summary report and addresses a human supervisor's questions.
+Agents must explain the decisions they made during plan generation, stating considered alternatives, to report which actions they executed and why, explain how actual events diverged from the plan and how they adapted in response, and communicate decisions and reasons in a human-understandable way to gain the user's trust \cite{choo2018visual} \cite{baum2018machine} \cite{swartout1993explanation}.